 USCIS may take two to three months to review the petition, and once they do that, they will either issue NOIR (Notice of Intent to Revoke) or NOID (Notice of Intent to Deny).
 The petitioner will need to respond to NOIR/NOID within a specified duration of maybe 30 to 60 days.

 Based on the response from the petitioner, USCIS will finally reinstate the petition or issue a denial notice.
-If the petition is reinstated, the USCIS will send the documents to the Consulate that will, in turn, will contact you to appear at the Consulate.
+If the petition is reinstated, the USCIS will send the documents to the Consulate that will, in turn, contact you to appear at the Consulate.
 The consular officer may either approve your visa or issue another 221(g) and start the process all over again.

 You must answer “YES” to that question, as Section 221(g) is technically a refusal.